aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ## ITF Commands

+### IdentityCommand
+This is not a command but a command type.
+It is any command that operates on test identity.
+When using such command you don't have to specify `<IdentityName>` tag, command will use test identity by default.
+When `<IdentityName>` is present in the test case, it will be used instead of `<TestIdentity>`.
+Test identity can be set by `<TestIdentity>` tag in the test case or by `<SetTestIdentity>` command.
+Each command that is of type IdentityCommand will have this information in the description.

 ### Aggregate

 Command to aggregate selected account(s) from target application.
 This command will perform actual aggregation from a